jiannazzone/RetroDECK/wiki-rtd/docs/blog/posts/2023/Status-Update:-December-2023.md

 Twas the night before Christmas, and all through Mars space.<br>
 Not a creature was stirring, all over the base. <br>
 The chainsaws were hung by the fireplace with care. <br>
-In hopes that the demons would soon be there.
+In hopes that the demons would soon be there.<br>
+...

+Rip and tear!
 <br>
 <br>
 <!-- more -->